The Expert Guide to Buying Amazon Lightning Deals

 But not every Amazon Lightning Deal will be worth your time and money.
-With most days featuring dozens of pages of these deals, it can be hard to narrow down the selection to the items that are relevant to you.
+Dozens of pages of these deals are available on most days, and it can be hard to narrow down the selection to the items that are relevant to you.
 Fortunately, we're here to help with tips and tricks on snagging these promotions.
 Read our guide to Amazon Lightning Deals, so you know what to expect every day — including Prime Day and Black Friday.

 Your Guide to Amazon Lightning Deals